craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Northern Conflicts, c.105af.md

 After a reorganization, the Arthurian forces would begin an assault on Kanielkiln; the Cenvan Ranger Companies would be tasked with the encirclement of the city as the Knights and the Infantry would assault the eastern entrance of the city.

 While the initial assault proved fruitful, as the Arthurians quickly breached the eastern wall, progress became terribly slow.
-Through no fault of the Arthurians, they continued to face losses against the 1st and 4th Infantry Corps, and, again, significantly so against the 1st Auxiliary Corps.
+Through no fault of the Arthurians, they continued to face losses against the 1st Auxiliary Corps and the positions they support.

 Forced to retreat, the survivors of the 1st, the 3rd, and the 4th Ranger Companies, and of the Chapters Proprius and Rectio would return to [[Lavas]], having become the functional Headquarters of the fielded forces, and lie in a painful combination of waiting for allied support and fighting savage skirmishes, desperate to hold this advantage for their Kingdom.